pakoito/RustyAndroid/README.md

     Hacked jna library ready for gradle use.
 See https://github.com/pakoito/jna

-    C compiling and ready for interop.
+    C compiling and ready for interop as seen in app/src/main/jni and app/build.gradle

     C and Rust interop as shown in RustLib.